No results found

-Home / Government / Articles / What does government data show happened in Biden’s first 100 days?
+Home / Government spending / Articles / What does government data show happened in Biden’s first 100 days?

 The first 100 days of a presidential administration is traditionally a time to look back at what was accomplished in the beginning of a four-year term.
 President Joe Biden’s first 100 days were recently completed, shortly after his joint address to Congress on April 28.
 While it’s difficult to tie any specific impact to a president’s actions, government data can show what’s occurred in this short time period.